-Codesigned pointed out that one of the biggest reasons users are not adoption is that the portal itself is not user friendly.
-This is an on going issue that many organizations face when implementing a new portal.
+Codesigned pointed out that one of the biggest reasons users are not adopting is that the portal itself is not user-friendly.
+This is an ongoing issue that many organizations face when implementing a new portal.
 There may very important documents or forms put in place, but if they’re not easily accessible to the users, they’re essentially useless.
 You may see that your users are not engaging with the portal, or that their depth of visit is very shallow.
-Although there may be variety of reasons for why this is occuring, the most common reason can be attributed to faulty search queries, schemas, navigation or design issues, or lack of needed content.
+Although there may be a variety of reasons for why this is occurring, the most common reason can be attributed to faulty search queries, schemas, navigation or design issues, or lack of needed content.

 The Analytics Answer: Search & Navigation Reports

-In addition to tracking and following user navigation paths, search optimizatoin reports are essential for understanding your user behavior and making improvement based upon intelligent data.
-By creating on-site search reports, you can understand that topics your users are searching for, what they need help with,and what is of interest to them.
+In addition to tracking and following user navigation paths, search optimization reports are essential for understanding your user behavior and making improvements based upon intelligent data.
+By creating on-site search reports, you can understand the topics your users are searching for, what they need help with, and what is of interest to them.
 Search reports are also essential for understanding what content is not easily found by your users.
 If you see that many users were searching for the keyword “benefits”, but there was only a 9% result of clicks out of searches for that search term, then you can infer that your users are not finding any clickable content relating to benefits.
-If you have existing content on benefits, you may need to optimize that content or improve yoru search scheme to assist your users in connecting to it.
-If you don’t have a lot of content surrounding benefits, this is a key indicator to start creating content to help your users get the information they need, to improve business process and beyond.
+If you have existing content on benefits, you may need to optimize that content or improve your search scheme to assist your users in connecting to it.
+If you don’t have a lot of content surrounding benefits, this is a key indicator to start creating content to help your users get the information they need.

 Users Do Not Know How to Use Your Intranet Effectively

-The second point made by Codesigned is that users simply do not kno whow to use the intranet effectively.
-IT administrators may be confident that the intranet is set up and running well, and management may think the portal is organized effectively, but ultimately its the users who decide where or not the intranet is useful.
+The second point made by Codesigned is that users simply do not know how to use the intranet effectively.
+IT administrators may be confident that the intranet is set up and running well, and management may think the portal is organized effectively, but ultimately it’s the users who decide if the intranet is useful.
 Most often, the root of the problem comes down to one basic issue: training.
-By including reference and training material, this can help our users in grasping the basics of how they can use the portal and what kind of information they can find in it.
+By including reference and training material, this can help users to grasp the basics of how they can use the portal and what kind of information they can find in it.

 The Analytics Answer: Inactive User Reports

-Inactive User Reports are a great resource for undertanding which users in your portal are lagging.
+Inactive User Reports are a great resource for understanding which users in your portal are lagging.
 By understanding which of your users are not adopting well to the portal, you can then allocate training to only those users.
 This means that you’re managing your resources well, and thus only spending resources on training for users who need it based upon real data.
-You can also use this report to monitor groups who are adoptiong well vs those who aren’t , and choose to train specific groups.
-You can even take this report one step further, and additionally focus on your active user groups or users.
-You can then empower those groups or individuals, to spread their knowledge in an effort to duplicate their success across the intranet board.
+You can also use this report to monitor groups who are adopting well vs those who aren’t, and choose to train specific groups.
+You can even take this report one step further and focus on your active user groups or users.
+You can then empower these groups or individuals to spread their knowledge in an effort to duplicate their success across the intranet board.

 Your Intranet Has Irrelevant Information

-Irrelevant information in the portal can work against your intranet success in two ways: first, it can deter users from navigating more deeply through the portal due to content overload and confusion, and second, it can cost your organization in terms of wasted portal storage space.
-Some organizations leave content in the portal from years ago, causing a large amount of sprawl and confusion across various department and employees.
+Irrelevant information in the portal can work against your intranet success in two ways.
+First, it can deter users from navigating more deeply through the portal due to content overload and confusion.
+Second, it can cost your organization in terms of wasted portal storage space.
+Some organizations leave content in the portal for years, causing a large amount of confusion across various department and employees if the information is outdated.
 Encouraging content owners to only post vital information can also be helpful to avoid overwhelming users.

 The Analytics Answer: Unused Content Reports

 An unused content report can give you key insights on what content is not being used in your portal, based upon your entire portal tree structure.
 Once you understand which content is not being used, it’s time to take action.
-If the content is not needed then you should delete it or archive it to save up portal space and decrease sprawl.
-If the content is unused, but is of value to management, then it’s possible your users simply don’t have the capability or know-how to access it.
-Make sure important content is linked from home pages or other sites to make it more available for your users.
+If the content is not needed, then you should delete it or archive it to save up portal space.
+If the content is unused but valuable to management, then it’s possible your users simply don’t have the capability or know-how to access it.
+Make sure important content is linked from home pages or other sites to make it more accessible for your users.

 Management Does Not Utilize Your Intranet

 Codesigned is adamant that if your management does not utilize your intranet, neither will your users.
-Support or the lackthere of from management can determine whether the intranet proves to be useful or not.
+Support or the lack thereof from management can determine whether the intranet is useful or not.
 Encouraging all levels of management to use the intranet as the main form of communication and as an information repository is the only way to ensure that others will follow suit.

 The Analytics Answer: Collaboration and Engagement Tools

 Management and site owners can interact and engage with users by using collaboration and engagement tools.
-These tools enable decision makers to collect insights from the users in a more personal way and engaging way.
+These tools enable decision makers to collect insights from the users in a more personal and engaging way.
 You can simply select a campaign goal that you would like to accomplish in the portal, such as “Notify people about a change on a page” or “Push people to complete a specific goal”, or even “Help people find what they’re looking for”.
-Intlock’s “Engage” tool will then simply walk you through the steps of enacting a campaign, from start to finish, to collect data from your users in a more engaging way.
+The CardioLog Engage tool will then simply walk you through the steps of creating a campaign, from start to finish, to collect data from your users in a more engaging way.